-Independence and Conflict- The Office of Equity, Access, & Inclusion acts independently and responsibly, free from bias and conflicts of interest.
-The Chief Diversity Officer/Title IX Coordinator and the Director of Equal Opportunity and Affirmative Action/Deputy Title IX Coordinator oversees all resolutions under this policy and these procedures.
+Independence and Conflict- The Office of Institutional Culture acts independently and responsibly, free from bias and conflicts of interest.
+The Chief of Institutional Culture/Title IX Coordinator and the Director of Equal Opportunity and Investigator/Deputy Title IX Coordinator oversees all resolutions under this policy and these procedures.